serverless/serverless/docs/tutorial.md

 For all these reasons, lets choose Y (or just press Enter), to get ourselves set up with the dashboard.
 This will then open a window in your browser.

-Let's click the “Register” link near the bottom to create our account, either using GiHub, Google or your own email address and password.
+Let's click the “Register” link near the bottom to create our account, either using GitHub, Google or your own email address and password.
 Clicking register, when prompted for a username, go ahead and use a unique username that contains only numbers and lowercase letters.

 Once the account is created, the CLI will then do one of two things: